bsinky/oot-rando-explorer/README.md

 If any new versions were found, it will update the list in `randoseed/versions.txt` for you to review and commit the changes if everything seems correct.
 For a lot of Ship updates, this is likely all that is needed.

 If the JSON format Ship uses has changed significantly, more code changes will be needed to support the new spoilerlog format.

+### Disclaimer

+This repo isn't affiliated with or endorsed by either Nintendo or the Ship of Harkinian team.